tmalbrecht/cisco-cat9-lcm/README.md

 $ python main.py
 ```

-If you have not filled in any credentials for switch login inside the .env file it will prompt you for the credentials.
-For password getpass() is used to keep it hidden.
+If you haven't entered any credentials for switch login in the .env file, you will be prompted to provide them.
+The getpass() function is used to ensure that your password remains hidden.

-Check your email.
-The generated xlsx file will also be stored in the /reports/ directory inside the code directory.
-Check logs if there are any issues.
+Please check your email for the generated Excel file, which is also saved in the /reports/ directory within the code directory.
+Refer to the logs for any issues that may have occurred.